sherman-jordan/pf2e-visioner/README.md

 ## Acknowledgments

 - Built for FoundryVTT v13 using modern ApplicationV2 framework
-- Inspired by the PF2E system's visibility mechanics
+- Inspired by the PF2E system's visibility mechanics and PF2E perception module
 - Thanks to the FoundryVTT and PF2E communities for feedback and testing